efiabruni/pe_pplog/README.md

-Licenses:
+#Licenses:
-The original PPLOG version 1.1b was coded by Federico Ramírez (fedekun) and is licensed under the GNU Public License v3 (see LICENSE in the /blog folder).
+The original PPLOG version 1.1b was coded by Federico Ramï¿½rez (fedekun) and is licensed under the GNU Public License v3 (see LICENSE in the /blog folder).

 Thanks to Scott Jarvis (sc0ttman), Chris (Catdude), Grant (Smokey01) and Jamesbond for suggestions and pointing out bugs.
 See comments in the script.

 The smilies used in this blog are by lmproulx (http://www.picto-rama.blogspot.com/) and have been released into the public domain.

-Changelog:
+#Changelog:
 The full changelog for the pe_pplog can be found in CHANGELOG in the /blog folder.

-Installation:
+#Installation:
 Move this folder (pe_pplog) to the root of your web server.
 Rename HTACESS => .htacces

--Test:(Start your webserver) and point your browser to http://localhost/pe_pplog, you should see the blog main page with the welcome message
+Test:(Start your webserver) and point your browser to http://localhost/pe_pplog, you should see the blog main page with the welcome message
 	  The admin page should be at http://localhost/pe_pplog/pe_admin.pl

 Open the pe_Config.pl file in a text editor.

 In pe_Config.pl
-#set your password
+set your password

-Making the posts and comments folders writeable for the webserver
-# What is the username and usergroup for your webserver (traditionally it is "nobody")
-# open a terminal
-type in "chown -R username:usergroup /the path to /blog" and enter type in "chmod 750 /the path to /blog" and enter
+Making the posts and comments folders writeable for the webserver What is the username and usergroup for your webserver (traditionally it is "nobody") open a terminal type in "chown -R username:usergroup /the path to /blog" and enter

--Test again:(Start your webserver) and point your browser to http://localhost/pe_pplog you should see the blog main page with the welcome message.
+Test again:(Start your webserver) and point your browser to http://localhost/pe_pplog you should see the blog main page with the welcome message.
 Write your first post :)

 Change other options in pe_Config.pl according to your liking